chrisabbott/distributed-unet/README.md

 - TODO: Consider not using TensorFlow and pivoting to PyTorch + Lightning instead.
 - TODO: File format is in .npy, which is somewhat okay, but with larger datasets, potentially with multiple columns, consider using Petastorm and parquet.
 - TODO: Explore different distribution strategies?
-- TODO: Implement gradient compression to halve bandwidth between workers, potentially using float16 (assuming now over/underflow issues) or bfloat16's.
+- TODO: Implement gradient compression to halve bandwidth between workers, potentially using float16 (assuming I don't run into over/underflow issues) or bfloat16's.